-Founder member Paul Humphreys told The Electricity Club back in 2010: “I think ‘Architecture & Morality’ was a complete album, it was just so whole.
-The sound of it was unique, every song…it wasn’t a ‘bitty’ album.
+Founder member Paul Humphreys said back in 2010: “I think ‘Architecture & Morality’ was a complete album, it was just so whole.
+The sound of it was unique, every song… it wasn’t a ‘bitty’ album.
 A few of our albums are ‘bitty’ but that was where we finally found a sound that was OMD.
 I think the first two albums were leading to ‘Architecture & Morality’.
 We were refining our sound and then we found it.”

 The classic OMD line-up of Andy McCluskey, Paul Humphreys, Malcolm Holmes and Martin Cooper split in 1989 but when it was announced in 2007 that they would be reuniting to play ‘Architecture & Morality’ and more at a series of shows in Europe, they sold out within a few hours.
 Fans from around the globe gathered in anticipation and OMD knew they had to do their legacy justice.

 But there was the technical issue of capturing the distinct textures of their meisterwerk: “It was a real challenge on that tour because we really wanted to do that album justice but we didn’t have any of the synths or anything we used to make those records.
 But we wanted to be true to the album.
 So we had to buy synths off eBay to get those sounds back, and we then just re-sampled them.
 We even went back to the multi-track tapes.
 Anything that was a monophonic sound, I could slice up into notes, loop them and put them on each key so I could play the sound exactly how it was.
 It was great, great fun; I loved doing that and it was a really lovely moment.”